kontainapp/km/docs/debugging-guide.md

 ## About This Document

 This document provides information for developers about how to debug a Kontain workload (unikernel) using standard debugging tools and practices.

-## About Kontain

-Kontain is a tool for running individual programs wrapped in unikernels, directly on dedicated, lightweight Kontain VMs.

-A _unikernel_ is a single-address-space machine image that contains an application workload—the program you want to run in a container—combined with a minimal set of library functions which provide the OS services required to run the workload.

-Kontain requires no change to source or object files: a Kontain unikernel can be linked from unmodified application object files and libraries.
-Better still, in many cases Kontain can take an unmodified Linux binary and run it on a Kontain VM as a unikernel.

-For interpreted and bytecode-interpreted languages (e.g. Java, Python), a unikernel language runtime is created, then the interpreted/bytecode language is run inside the unikernel.

-Kontain can be installed directly on the host or in a VM.
-For non-Linux environments, we provide a Vagrant box based on Ubuntu 20.
-The Vagrant VM brings fully functional Kontain onto your desktop or laptop and provides a stable platform for exploration and validation.
-For more information, see “[Getting Started: Using Kontain's Pre-Configured Linux VM](user-guide.md#getting-started-using-kontains-pre-configured-linux-vm)” in the [*Kontain User Guide*](user-guide.md).
+Please refer to the [*Kontain User Guide*](user-guide.md) for an introduction to the Kontain solution.

 ## Kontain Debugging Basics

-Debugging unikernels _can be_ a complex task, and the lack of GDB/IDE debugging is often cited as a shortcoming of the unikernel approach.
+Debugging unikernels can be a complex task, and the lack of GDB/IDE debugging has been as a shortcoming of the unikernel approach.
+This complaint about unikernels does not apply to Kontain.

 Kontain supports _full GDB debugging_, including the use of GDB-based IDEs.
-For example, you can use Visual Studio Code debugger support to debug C++ code running as a Kontain unikernel.
+For example, you can use the Visual Studio Code debugger to debug C++ code running as a Kontain unikernel.
 For interpreted languages, such as Javascript (in node.js) and Python, you can use native debuggers (e.g. `node --inspect` or `python -m pdb`) by connecting to the interpreter running as a unikernel.

 The Kontain Monitor (KM) is responsible for creating a VM and running a workload unikernel in the VM.
 KM implements a built-in GDB server, so the GDB client is actually talking to KM, as shown in Figure 1.
-KM fully controls execution of the workload—starting, stopping, memory inspection, breakpoints, etc.—and it provides workload in-VM information to the GDB client.
+KM fully controls execution of the workload—starting, stopping, memory inspection, breakpoints, etc.—and it provides debugging information via the VM to the GDB client.

 ![Kontain GDB Server](images/image3.png)